Blind Field ShuttleLed by artist-in-residence Carmen Papalia

 Artist-in-residence Carmen Papalia explores accessibility as it relates to his experience as a nonvisual learner, a term that Papalia has chosen in place of negative descriptions such as “blind” or “visually impaired.”

-Join Papalia for an hour-long walk through Uptown Charlotte and explore the possibilities for learning and knowing the built environment through the nonvisual senses.
+Join Papalia for an hour-long walk through Uptown Charlotte, starting here at McColl Center, and explore the possibilities for learning and knowing the built environment through the nonvisual senses.
 Participants will line up behind the artist, link arms, and close their eyes for the entire walk.
 The tour will culminate at the Bechtler Museum of Modern Art with a group discussion about universal accessibility.

 Participants should wear comfortable, closed-toe footwear that is suitable for walking or hiking.

 - 11 a.m.–12 p.m.: Blind Field Shuttle; begins at McColl Center for Art + Innovation

 - 12–1 p.m.: Boxed lunch (included in cost) at the Bechtler Museum of Modern Art

 - 1–2 p.m.: Group discussion at the Bechtler Museum of Modern Art